-The Developer can request a written scoping opinion from the Planning Authority on the information to be contained in the EIAR in the event that EIA is required.
+The Developer can request a written scoping opinion from the Planning Authority on the information to be contained in the EIAR if EIA is required.
 This is an opportunity for the Planning Authority, the Developer and the Developer's technical advisers to discuss the scope and level of detail of the environmental information to be submitted in the EIAR.